-Businesses across Britain are facing tough challenges and unprecedented change during the coronavirus pandemic, and many need to make difficult decisions about their workforce and their future.
+Businesses across Britain have faced tough challenges and unprecedented change in recent months.
+Many have needed to make difficult decisions about their workforce and their future.

 How Acas can help